-We let \mathcal{J} denote the set of jammers deployed throughout the wireless network.
+We let $\mathcal{J}$ denote the set of jammers deployed throughout the wireless network.
 We assume that each jammer is constrained by a finite energy supply and can jam a given packet with minimum energy expenditure by appropriately adjusting its transmission power or waveform.
 The minimum transmission power required to jam a packet can be computed as a function of the Jamming-power to Signal-power Ratio (JSR) [2], yielding the required power to increase the bit-error rate to a sufficient threshold.
-The JSR is computed as a function of the antenna properties of each node and jammer.
+The JSR is computed as a function of the transmitter and jammer power, the network topology, and the antenna properties of each node and jammer.
 For simplicity, we ignore the randomness in channel variation and assume that the jamming power computed using the JSR is sufficient to jam each packet with probability one.